My Husband Was Deported and I Want a Divorce – 3 Ways

 Can marriage stop deportation?

 No, marriage cannot stop deportation.
-If you are married to a US citizen or permanent resident, you may be eligible for a green card, also known as legal permanent residency.
+If you are married to a U.S. citizen or permanent resident, you may be eligible for a green card, also known as lawful permanent residency.

 Can my husband come back after deportation?